buger/jsonparser/README.md

   }
 }`)

-// Extracting person variable for caching reasons
-// Since we have to fetch more keys from it, and do not want parser to analyze whole record each time person, _, _, _ := jsonparser.Get(data, "person")

-// You can specify key path by providing arguments to Get function jsonparser.Get(person, "name", "fullName")
+// You can specify key path by providing arguments to Get function jsonparser.Get(data, "person", "name", "fullName")

-// There is `GetNumber` and `GetBoolean` helpers if you exactly know key data type jsonparser.GetNumber(person, "github", "followers")
+// There is `GetNumber` and `GetBoolean` helpers if you exactly know key data type jsonparser.GetNumber(data, "person", "github", "followers")

 // When you try to get object, it will return you []byte slice pointer to data containing it
 // In `company` it will be `{"name": "Acme"}`